 By Layli Foroudi and Clotaire Achi

-France and Britain this week came to the brink of a cross-Channel trade war, with Paris alleging Britain was denying fishing licenses to French trawlers they were entitled to under a post-Brexit deal.
+France and Britain this week came to the brink of a cross-Channel trade war, with Paris alleging that London was denying fishing licences to French trawlers they were entitled to under a post-Brexit deal.

-Britain said it was honouring the deal, and accused France of blowing the affair out of proportion.
-Paris had threatened to step up checks on trucks and produce arriving from Britain, and to bar British trawlers docking in French ports.
+Britain said it was honouring the deal, and accused France of blowing the affair up out of all proportion.
+Paris had threatened to step up checks on trucks and produce arriving from Britain and to bar British trawlers docking in French ports.

 But France pulled back at the last minute and now says it will make a fresh attempt to negotiate a solution with Britain.
 Senior British and French officials are to meet for talks on the issue on Thursday.